-2018 2017 7 (Millions of dollars) Oth investi or ociates joint itures Other related parties Total Other estments or ociates joint itures Other related parties Total Goods and services purchased from related parties \$ 3 \$ 177 \$ 180 \$ \$ 163 \$ 163
+2019 2018 (Millions of dollars) Other investments Associates or joint ventures Other related parties Total Other investments Associates or joint ventures Other related parties Total Goods and services purchased from related parties \$17 \$529 \$546 \$3 \$177 \$180

 Related persons are mainly the members of the Board of Directors.
-In 2018, there were no material transactions between Linde plc and members of the Board of Directors or their family members which were outside the bounds of existing employment, service or appointment agreements or remuneration contracts.
+In 2019, there were no material transactions between Linde plc and members of the Board of Directors or their family members which were outside the bounds of existing employment, service or appointment agreements or remuneration contracts.

 Some members of Linde's Board of Directors hold similar positions in other companies.
-Linde has normal business relationships with virtually all these companies.
+Linde has normal business relationships with virtually all of these companies.
 The sale and purchase of goods and services to and from these companies take place under the usual market conditions.